0rangec047/TicTacToe/README.md

 # TicTacToe
-A basic in-terminal tic tac toe
+A basic tic tac toe
+Contains several versions, tkinter, terminal or pygame

+IMPORTANT: If you wish to redistribute it, you must give credit